VibeCodeHPC: An Agent-Based Iterative Prompting Auto-Tuner for HPC Code Generation Using LLMs: Introduction

+These complexities pose significant challenges for both human developers and code generation AI agents.
+LLMs, like humans, are constrained by limited context windows, and prolonged complex tasks may lead to forgotten instructions or degraded behavior.
+Multi-agent systems, in which multiple LLMs with specialized roles collaborate, offer a promising approach to mitigating these limitations by distributing cognitive load across agents.
+This advantage is particularly relevant for complex domains such as HPC programming.
+Moreover, defining rigorous requirements in advance is often difficult in such settings.
+To address this, the Vibe Coding paradigm has been proposed \cite{karpathy2025vibecoding}\cite{meske2025vibecoding}, in which programs are incrementally developed through interactive dialogue between humans and LLMs without strict upfront specifications.
+This paradigm is well suited to complex development domains, including HPC programming.

+Based on the above background, this study proposes VibeCodeHPC, a multi-agent system based on LLMs for the automatic tuning of HPC programs on supercomputers.
+VibeCodeHPC is built on top of Claude Code and offers an integrated framework for program development targeting supercomputing environments.
+Thanks to its sophisticated multi-agent mechanism, the system not only enables vibe coding as if working with a ``specialized HPC programming team,'' but also achieves fully automated tuning through autonomous operation that minimizes user intervention.
+To realize these objectives, VibeCodeHPC provides the following core functionalities: \begin{enumerate} \item Configuration capabilities tailored to the unique development environments of supercomputers \item Collaborative operation among multiple LLM agents with distinct roles -- Project Manager (PM), System Engineer (SE), Programmer (PG), and Continuous Deliverer (CD) \item Long-term autonomous operation through agent activity monitoring and dynamic deployment mechanisms \end{enumerate}

-The remainder of this paper is organized as follows.
-Section \ref{sec:vch} presents VibeCodeHPC in detail.
-Section \ref{sec:eval} evaluates the performance of the proposed methods.
-Section \ref{sec:related} reviews related work and positions our contribution within the field.
-Finally, Section \ref{sec:conclusion} summarizes our findings and discusses future directions.
+This paper is organized as follows.
+Section~\ref{sec:related} reviews related work.
+Section~\ref{sec:overview} presents VibeCodeHPC and its implementation, focusing on multi-agent features.
+Section~\ref{sec:eval} demonstrates automated code optimization through autonomous operation.
+Finally, Section~\ref{sec:conclusion} summarizes the findings and discusses future research directions.